UberEclectic/skydio-skills/README.md

 - [Property Tour](skillset/property_tour.py): Perform a series of cinematic motions to record a real estate video.
 - [Roof Inspection](skillset/roof_inspection.py): Fly a configurable scanning pattern over the roof of a house.
 - [Security Bot](skillset/security_bot.py): Follow anyone that gets within range of a home point, then return.
 - [Com Link](skillset/com_link.py): Communicate with a Skill from an external client using HTTP.
-See instructions in [Desktop Client](#desktop-client) to use with a python client on your desktop.
+See instructions in [Client](#client) to use with a python client on your desktop.

 ## Client

-Included is a [Client](client/skydio_client.py) python module which demonstrates how to control the vehicle and communicate with a skill from your desktop/laptop over wifi without using a Skydio Mobile App.
+Included is a [Skydio Client](client/skydio_client.py) python module which demonstrates how to control the vehicle and communicate with a skill from your desktop/laptop over wifi without using a Skydio Mobile App.

 This demonstration client uses the [Com Link](skillset/com_link.py) Skill